Car shipping from San Francisco, CA to Chicago, IL

 Open carrier transport

-Open trailers cost significantly less than enclosed options and work perfectly for standard vehicles.
-Your car gets the same care while exposed to normal weather conditions.
-Reserve enclosed trailers for luxury, classic, or high-value vehicles needing extra protection from elements.
+Open trailers cost significantly less than enclosed options for San Francisco to Chicago routes.
+Your vehicle gets the same care, just without walls.
+Reserve enclosed transport for luxury, classic, or high-value vehicles needing extra weather protection.

 7